Cristina Gey

-Cristina Gey Rondón (born 13 December 1998) is a Spanish footballer who plays as a forward for Sporting de Huelva.
+Cristina Gey Rondón (born 13 December 1998) is a Spanish footballer who plays as a forward for Real Murcia CF.

 Club career

 Gey started her career at Punta del Caimán.
 She was promoted from the academy to the first team for Sporting de Huelva in July 2020.
+Following the signings of Therese Simonsson and Berglind Rós Ágústsdóttir, Gey found it difficult to make appearances for Sporting de Huelva so was loaned out to Dux Logroño from 1 February 2023 until the end of the season.